speedlog/kafka-console-consumer/README.md

 * [https://github.com/edenhill/kafkacat](https://github.com/edenhill/kafkacat)

 Above tools require installed specific OS package or docker to run.
-There was't such tool that requires only java - so now there is such tool :-)
+There wasn't such tool that requires only java - so now there it is :-)